isomerpages/nlb-biblioasia/_jul-to-sep-2013/LIBRARIES: A Force to Transform Societies.md

 #### **Technology to Galvanise Change**

 Today’s world is being transformed by a host of factors, many beyond our control.
 Certainly, the economic downturn over the past few years is one such factor that has affected developing and developed countries around the world.
 The downturn shows little sign of dissipating, and many nations are struggling to find solutions for the well-being of their citizens.
 In addition, over the past decade we have seen the rise of the “knowledge society”, where learning equals earning.
-Our economies are increasingly dependent on the ability of our citizens and institutions to innovate; indeed, the Organisation for Economic Co-operation and Development (OECD) has recognised “knowledge” as a major driver of productivity and economic growth.
-1
+Our economies are increasingly dependent on the ability of our citizens and institutions to innovate; indeed, the Organisation for Economic Co-operation and Development (OECD) has recognised “knowledge” as a major driver of productivity and economic growth.[^1]

 Libraries can play a key role in the development of an informed and educated citizenry, and therefore, a knowledge society.
-The evolution of information and communication technologies has changed the way we provide and share knowledge.2 The potent combination of handheld mobile devices, wireless connectivity, powerful search engines and online communities has changed the world—not just in terms of information exchange and access, but of social interaction as well.
+The evolution of information and communication technologies has changed the way we provide and share knowledge.[^2] The potent combination of handheld mobile devices, wireless connectivity, powerful search engines and online communities has changed the world—not just in terms of information exchange and access, but of social interaction as well.

 New technology is transforming the way we interact with our governments, institutions and each other.
-We need look no further than the recent rise to power of Italy’s Five Star Movement, led by Beppe Grillo.3 Using social media to criticise the political and economic policies of the government, Grillo’s party won almost 26 percent of the vote in Italy’s national elections in February, holding the balance of power.
+We need look no further than the recent rise to power of Italy’s Five Star Movement, led by Beppe Grillo.[^3] Using social media to criticise the political and economic policies of the government, Grillo’s party won almost 26 percent of the vote in Italy’s national elections in February, holding the balance of power.
 It is an increasingly common example of how technology can mobilise, influence and persuade civic actions.
 It is also an example of how we can change communities, 140 characters at a time.

 No longer do we have a society where communications are controlled by a few, but rather are accessible to many.
 No longer do we have to chase information; information is chasing us.
 Instead of technology making libraries obsolete as some had predicted, technology has become a catalyst for transforming libraries into vital intellectual centres.